-- NII(t, adverse) stands for the total net interest income projected by banks for the time interval t under the adverse scenario. - NII(t0) stands for the total net interest income projected by banks at the starting point (i.e. reporting for 2020). - ΔProvNPE(t0 to t, adverse) stands for the increase of total provisions on non-performing exposures reported by banks for the time interval t compared with the starting point under the adverse scenario. - VolPE(t0) stands for the volume of performing exposures at the starting point. - VolNPEnet(t0) stands for the volume of non-performing exposures net of provisions at the starting point.
+- NIIt,adv stands for the total net interest income projected by banks for the time interval t under the adverse scenario. - NIIt0 stands for the total net interest income projected by banks at the starting point (i.e. reporting for 2022). - VolProvt,adv VolProvt0 stands for the increase of total provisions on non-performing exposures reported by banks for the time interval t compared with the starting point under the adverse scenario. - VolPEt0 stands for the volume of performing exposures at the starting point.

-- 385. Under both the baseline scenario and the adverse scenario, banks should project the interest accrued on performing exposures (including S1 and S2 exposures) in line with their standing accounting practice and the applicable EIR, projected in accordance with the Methodological Note.
-The interest revenue on performing exposures is calculated on the gross carrying amount. - 386.
-Banks are required to project income on non-performing exposures on a net basis, i.e. on the value of the exposure net of provisions.
-Under the adverse scenario, the applicable effective EIR is subject to a cap on an aggregate level as well as on country/currency level separately for fixed and floating portfolios as defined in Box 24 below.
+- VolNPEt0 VolProvt0 stands for the volume of non-performing exposures net of provisions at the starting point. - 383.
+Under both the baseline scenario and the adverse scenario, banks should project the interest accrued on performing exposures (including S1 and S2 exposures) in line with their standing accounting practice and the applicable EIR, projected in accordance with the Methodological Note.
+The interest revenue on performing exposures is calculated on the gross carrying amount. - 384.
+The income on non-performing exposures is calculated on a net basis, i.e. on the value of the exposure net of provisions.
+Under the adverse scenario, the applicable effective EIR is subject to a cap on an aggregate level determined by the average EIR on net non-performing exposures at the end of 2022.